 A Focus on Advanced Manufacturing

 Electro-Mechanical Technology (Industrial Maintenance) is one of the technical skills training programs offered by Community College of Philadelphia.
-It combines classroom and hands-on training to provide you with the fundamental skills needed to begin a high-paying career as an Electro-Mechanical Technician, which is an essential position in the manufacturing industry.
+This micro-pathway program combines classroom and hands-on training to provide you with the fundamental skills needed to begin a high-paying career as an Electro-Mechanical Technician, which is an essential position in the manufacturing industry.

-When you complete the Electro-Mechanical Technology micro-pathway program, you will have knowledge of mechanical technology, including electrical and electronic circuits, and be prepared to operate, test and maintain unmanned, automated, robotic or electro-mechanical equipment.
+When you complete the Electro-Mechanical Technology micro-pathway program, you will gain entry-level knowledge of mechanical technology, including electrical and electronic circuits, and be prepared to operate, test and maintain electro-mechanical equipment.
 This program also offers Essential Non-Technical 21st Century Skills for Workplace Success which involves verbal and nonverbal communication, growth mindset, and time management strategies.

-Entry-level salaries for the following positions can be as high as $23 per hour, depending on the industry.
-Examples of jobs include, but are not limited to:
+Entry-level salaries for the following positions can be as high as $47,800 per year, depending on the industry.
+Examples of jobs include: